Reinforcement Learning with Foundation Priors: Let the Embodied Agent Efficiently Learn on Its Own: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) has achieved remarkable success in various domains, including video games \citep{muzero, efficientzero, alphastar}, simulated robotics \citep{dreamer-v2}, demonstrating significant potential in solving decision-making tasks.
-Researchers have been increasingly applying RL algorithms to embodied agents for decades, such as real robots \citep{barto1983neuronlike, mahadevan1992automatic, daydreamer, yang2023robot, fish}.
+Reinforcement Learning (RL) has achieved remarkable success in various domains, including video games \citep{muzero, efficientzero, alphastar}, simulated robotics \citep{dreamer-v2}, and embodied agents for decades, such as real robots \citep{barto1983neuronlike, mahadevan1992automatic, daydreamer, yang2023robot, fish}.
 However, current RL algorithms encounter two primary challenges: sample efficiency and heavy reward engineering, which hinder deployment in the real world.
-For example, researchers \citep{muzero, alphazero} require millions of data to master Go and Atari games, and current methods require millions of frames to solve simulated robotics tasks \citep{drq-v2, dreamerv3, tdmpcv2}.
+For example, researchers \citep{muzero, alphazero} require millions of data to master games or solve simulated robotics tasks \citep{drq-v2, dreamerv3, tdmpcv2}.
 Such amounts of data are unaffordable in real.
-The success of current RL methods depends on manually designed rewards, which is overly burdensome.
+And they also depend on manually designed rewards, which is overly burdensome.
 Therefore, it is essential to address these two issues.

-Humans are capable of acquiring skills through minimal interactions with the environment by leveraging the innate abilities and abundant commonsense accumulated in daily life.
-They will start from some reasonable behaviors with fewer aimless explorations, make adjustments as well as corrections, and reinforce successful behaviors.
-We take the baby pressing bottom as an example, which is commonly used in psychology \citep{meltzoff1988infant, meltzoff1995understanding}, to illustrate this learning paradigm.
+Humans acquire skills through minimal interactions with the environment by leveraging the innate abilities and abundant commonsense accumulated in daily life.
+They start from reasonable behaviors with fewer aimless explorations, make adjustments and corrections, and reinforce successful behaviors.
+We take the baby pressing bottom as an example to illustrate this learning paradigm, which is commonly used in psychology \citep{meltzoff1988infant, meltzoff1995understanding}.
 As shown in Fig. \ref{fig:intro}, a baby named Alice is presented with a novel toy box with a button.
-The baby observes an adult pressing the button, causing the toy box to light up and make a sound.
-Alice knows the rough behavior to accomplish the task, e.g., pressing the button to activate the toy.
-And she realizes that she can make it easier by positioning the hand closer to the button.
-Once she sees the toy box light up and hears the sound, she will reinforce the successful tr and repeat it in future trials.
+The baby observes an adult pressing the button, causing the box to light and make sounds.
+Alice knows the behavior to solve the task, e.g., pressing the button to activate the toy.
+She realizes that she can make it easier by positioning the hand closer to the button.
+Once she sees the toy box light up and hears the sound, she will reinforce the successful trial and repeat it.